pruthviraj7171/vlsi-learning-journey/[1]-STAGE-(A)-DIGITAL-DESIGN/[09]-Combinational-Circuits/Full-Subctractor.md

 ## Full Subctractor
 A full subctractor is a conbinational circuit that subctracts three single bit binary number (A B and cin) producing difference (D) a borrow (Bout) output.

-Inputs: Two (A , B , cin)
+- Inputs: Three (A , B , cin)

-Outputs: Two (D - difference , B - borrow)
+- Outputs: Two (D - difference , B - borrow)

 #### Truth Table